 Country Belgium Cyprus Czech Republic Denmark Estonia Does the NRA allow the SMPO operator to increase the wholesale copper access prices during the transition period (Yes/No)?
-No No Yes No No • If Yes Is this price increase the result of an additional price premium (Yes/No)?
+No No Yes No No If Yes Is this price increase the result of an additional price premium (Yes/No)?
 Does it result from ever lower active line volumes (Yes/No)?
 Other reasons (Yes(which?/No)?
-Yes If Yes, is there a time limit on the price increase (yes/no)?
-No If yes, is a claw-back mechanism foreseen in case of delays (yes/no)? ○ If not, why?
+Yes • If Yes, is there a time limit on the price increase (yes/no)?
+No If yes, is a claw-back mechanism foreseen in case of delays (yes/no)? o If not, why?
 Based on the relevant market analyses results the strict price control obligation was not imposed on the relevant wholesale services in question (copper access).
 Therefore, the possible increase in wholesale prices for the copper access is not related to and is not affecting the copper switch-off.
 If this is not the case, why not?
-No need to force end users to migrate by increasing copper Any price increase will be based on the calculation of Currently, the SMPO's plans for copper switch off are rather sporadic. prices since migration happens naturally.
-OCECPR's costing models Thus the question of
+No need to force end users to migrate by increasing copper prices since migration Any price increase will be based on the calculation of OCECPR's costing Currently, the SMPO's plans for copper switch off are rather sporadic.
+Thus the question of happens naturally. models Thus are queeners.